Parent page: Altium 365 Viewers

 As its name suggests, the Manufacturing Package Viewer is used to open and view a Manufacturing Package.
 The latter is essentially a Build Package, created from a specified release of a managed project.
 You can nominate which release of a project to send, configure its data content and then send that package - then referred to as a Manufacturing Package - to the required manufacturer.
 In essence, the package is shared with that manufacturer, who then receives an email invite to view the package directly through the Altium 365 Platform Interface (https://365.altium.com), courtesy of the Manufacturing Package Viewer.

-A manufacturing package is created from within the Manufacture view of the Projects Management page (command central for managing a specific project) - accessed by selecting the required project on the Projects page of your Workspace's browser interface, clicking the control above the listing of projects, and choosing the Open entry on the associated menu.
+A manufacturing package is created from within the Releases view of the detailed management page for the project (command central for managing a specific project) - accessed by selecting the required project on the Projects page of your Workspace's browser interface, clicking the control above the listing of projects, and choosing the Open entry on the associated menu.
 Alternatively, double-click directly on the required project entry in the list.
 The page will open in a new browser tab.

 The Sending to Manufacturer window will be presented, in which to configure the content of the package, and to whom it will be sent.